BrentTB/QuantumScript/README.md

 Output operators only take one variable and output its value, either the number it holds or its ascii value

 ```
-1.n66.@66$66.   # This outputs '66B', as the variable n is set to 66 nd B has the ascii value of 66
+1.n66.@66$66.   # This outputs '66B', as the variable n is set to 66 and B has the ascii value of 66
 ```

 ### Control Structure